Organizing a Reunion at Walt Disney World

 We thought it would be fun to have one dinner for the entire group, which we tried to accomplish by booking tables at the Hoop Dee Doo Revue.
 We made two separate reservations and were told that we could all show up the night of the show and ask to have the tables next to each other.
 It turned out that this was not true – the tables are preassigned long before you arrive – so our groups were across the room from each other.
 It wasn’t a huge deal, but it was disappointing.
 If you want to have a meal for your entire group, be sure to book everyone on the same reservation.

-It was great having everyone at the same hotel (in our case, Royal Plaza).
+It was great having everyone at the same hotel.
 Even though individual families and various groups went off in different directions, at least every day we ran into each other in the hotel restaurant, the lobby lounge, and/or the bus stop.
 This often led to impromptu plans, restaurant table-hopping and suchlike.

 If you can afford it, try to get one suite, or designate another place at the hotel where people can gather.
 On this trip Mike and I had a 1-bedroom suite and the other families had regular rooms on the same floor.
 Friends and family wandered in and out of our suite in the evenings, hung out, had a drink and chatted, which was a lot of fun.